smartdevicelink/sdl_app_library_guides/docs/Customizing Look and Functionality/Customizing Help Prompts/index.md

 // Reset spoken prompts
 ResetGlobalProperties resetGlobalProperties = new ResetGlobalProperties(Arrays.asList(GlobalProperty.HELPPROMPT, GlobalProperty.TIMEOUTPROMPT));

-// To send any one of these, use the the typical format: resetGlobalProperties.setOnRPCResponseListener(new OnRPCResponseListener() {
+// To send any one of these, use the typical format: resetGlobalProperties.setOnRPCResponseListener(new OnRPCResponseListener() {
     @Override
     public void onResponse(int correlationId, RPCResponse response) {